contao/docs/docs/dev/framework/templates/creating-templates.md

 the attributes directly, a variable is assigned first and the same variable (falling back to an empty string) is used when constructing the attributes, effectively merging any previously set data.
 With this change, extenders of the template, that only want to adjust attributes, do not have to overwrite anything.
-As their code gets executed first, they can simply construct the attributes with the same pattern, and they will get merged.
+As their code gets executed first, they can simply create the variable with the same pattern, and it will then get merged by the parent.

 {{% example "Making HtmlAttributes better adjustable (Part 2)" %}}
 Let's use the "set and merge" pattern: